psliwa/PHPPdf/README.markdown

 The "column-layout" tag has three additional parameters: number-of-columns, margin-between-columns and equals-columns.

-Default values for this attributes are 2, 10 and false respectlivy.
+Default values for this attributes are 2, 10 and false respectively.
 If the equals-columns attribute is set, columns will have more or less equals height.

 <a name="page-break"></a>